Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolRoleMember.md

 ```

 ### -RoleMemberObjectId
-The object ID of the member (User or Group) to remove.
+Specifies the unique object ID of the member to remove.
-Either RoleMemberEmailAddress
-            or RoleMemberObjectId should be provided.
+Specify either _RoleMemberEmailAddress_ or _RoleMemberObjectId_.

 ```yaml
 Type: Guid